mr-medi/mr-medi.github.io/_posts/2022-11-01-practical-client-side-path-traversal-attacks.markdown

 **I will share and update this post with more examples of how to approach this attack as soon as disclose more reports of this kind.**

-The cool thing is that each web application have different behaviours about how they handle it in the javascript, so the impact and type of bug may depend about how do they use it.
+The cool thing is that each web application have different behaviours about how they handle it in the javascript, so the impact and type of bug may depend about how do they use it and the pourpose of the affected parameter.

 I'm sure this technique can be chained with **Relative Path Overwrite Attacks** in websites without the **DOCTYPE** declaration.
-In the next link you can read an awesome writeup by the magnific **James Kettle** [https://portswigger.net/research/detecting-and-exploiting-path-relative-stylesheet-import-prssi-vulnerabilities][writeup]
+In the next link you can read an awesome writeup by the magnific [**James Kettle**][james_kettle] [https://portswigger.net/research/detecting-and-exploiting-path-relative-stylesheet-import-prssi-vulnerabilities][writeup]

 Feel free to let me know if you have any suggestion or questions about this and I will be glad to hear it.